Bukolaw/Rysolve/README.md

-# HabitMind - Habit Tracking App
+# Rysolve - Habit Tracking App

-Introducing HabitMind, the habit tracker app that helps you create and maintain healthy habits for a better life.
-With its user-friendly interface, HabitMind makes it easy to track your daily routines and monitor your progress.
+Introducing Rysolve, the habit tracker app that helps you create and maintain healthy habits for a better life.
+With its user-friendly interface, Rysolve makes it easy to track your daily routines and monitor your progress.

-With HabitMind, you can customize your own habit list, set reminders, and add notes to help you stay motivated.
-Whether you're looking to improve your exercise routine, eat healthier, or simply adopt better habits, HabitMind is here to help you succeed.
+With Rysolve, you can customize your own habit list, set reminders, and add notes to help you stay motivated.
+Whether you're looking to improve your exercise routine, eat healthier, or simply adopt better habits, Rysolve is here to help you succeed.

 It is built using the [Flutter](https://flutter.dev/) framework, a popular and powerful cross-platform development tool.